 Evidence to Support Your Lost Wages Claim

 After the accident, you must try to be on top of tracking all lost income.
 This will help you prove your claims.
 Start by collecting proper documentation.
-There are many types of documents that you’ll need to prove your claim for lost wages and income.
+There are many types of documents that you’ll need to confirm your claim for lost wages and income.
 Here’s a quick overview from an employee and entrepreneur standpoint:

 Claiming Lost Wage as an Employee